iZettle/api-documentation/finance-api/overview.md

 See [Finance API reference](api-reference.md).

 # Fetch transactions
-You can fetch the following information about transactions:
+Using the Finance API, you can fetch the following information about transactions:

 * [Fetch account balance](user-guides/fetch-account-balance)
 * [Fetch account transactions](user-guides/fetch-account-transactions)